-For complete information, please refer to individual CVs on www.nestle.com/investors/corporate-governance
+For complete information, please refer to individual CVs on www.nestle.com/investors/corporate-governance/management/executiveboard As of 31 December 2016.
+For certain changes as of 1 January 2017, see page 42 of this report.

-4.2 Professional background and other activities and functions (\)
+4.2 Professional background and other activities and functions ()